 प्रेरक कहानी: रस्सी जो रोकती नहीं, सोच रोकती है

-A man was walking past a zoo.
-He stopped, confused.
-Enormous elephants — the kind that could overturn trucks — were being held by a small rope tied to their front leg.
+A man saw enormous elephants at a zoo held by a small rope tied to their front leg.
 No chains.
 No cages.
-Just a thin rope.
+Just rope.

-“When they are very young,” the trainer said, “we use the same size rope.
-At that age, it’s enough to hold them.
-As they grow older, they are conditioned to believe they cannot break away.
-They believe the rope can still hold them.
+“When they are young, the rope holds them.
+As they grow, they are conditioned to believe they cannot break away.
 So they never try.”

 elephant rope motivational story